balbasty/computational-anatomy-notes/variational-inference.md

 This form is often simpler to calculate and allows tracking the lower bound to check its growth and convergence.
 If all the $q_i$ are parameterised, it may also be simpler to maximise this form of the lower bound in turn with respect to the parameters of each factor.

-In practice, if we full decompose the model likelihood in terms of known prior conditional probabilities, that we will write $p_j$, the above lower bound can be written
+In practice, if we fully decompose the model likelihood in terms of known prior conditional probabilities, that we will write $p_j$, the above lower bound can be written

 $$\boxed{\mathcal{L}(q) = \tilde{\mathbb{E}}_\mathbf{Z}\Big[\ln p(\mathbf{X} \mid \mathbf{Z})\Big] - \sum_j \tilde{\mathbb{E}}_{\setminus\mathbf{Z}_j}\Big[\mathrm{KL}\left( q_j |\middle| p_j \right)\Big]}$$